Printer Friendly Copy

 15. Identify 5 exercises used to strengthen the sacroilic stabilizers and increase core stability, while engaging the muscles of the longitudinal, posterior oblique and anterior oblique slings.

-Click the "purchase" button for PT/OT approvals and complete course details.
+Click the "purchase" button for CEU approvals and complete course details.

 At Home Seminars courses are available as a downloadable file or we’ll ship your order by UPS, Priority Mail or US Express Mail.